Samsung/Tizen.CircularUI/README.md

   - According to the [Galaxy Watch's UI Component guideline](https://developer.samsung.com/galaxy-watch-design/ui-components/list.html), we recommend that the height of each item (including headers or footers) can be used to occupy at least one third of the screen (at least 115~120).
 The default height for a list item is 130 pixel.
 <img src="https://developer.samsung.com/sd2_images/gear/design/UI_11.3.3.png" width=800/>

+- Known issues of `WatchApplication` (Watchface App)
+  - Since WatchFace app is a `WatchAppication`, not Xamarin.Form's `FormsAppliaction`, it is not guaranteed to create a `CircleSuface`, which is necessary to render cicle objects (such as `CircleListView`, `CircleSlider`, and so on) during initialization.
+  - Therefore, it is recommended to use `ICircleSurfaceProvider` (e.g., `CircleSurfaceView`) or `CircleSurfaceEffectBehavior` together to render these circle objects properly in WatchFace app.